ekram1936/SalesReport_PowerBi/README.md

 # Sales Report Using PowerBi
-# Import the Execl file
+# Import the Excel file
 # Cleaning Dataset
 # Building the relationship with Tables
 # Analysis the data and Visualize